IdentityPython/SATOSA/doc/README.md

 the same REST API).

 This micro service must be the first in the list of configured micro services in the `proxy_conf.yaml` to ensure correct functionality.

+#### User consent management

+To handle user consent of released information, an external service can be used.
+See the [example config](../example/plugins/microservices/consent.yaml.example) which is intended to work with the [CMService](https://github.com/its-dirg/CMservice) (or any other service providing the same REST API).

+This micro service must be the last in the list of configured micro services in the `proxy_conf.yaml` to ensure correct functionality.

 ### Custom plugins